dpersing/ada-a11y-intro/a11y-presentation.md

 1. Understandable
 1. Robust

-In othe words, can a user...
+In other words, can a user...

 1. access content
 1. use interactive elements